InfoTea/hexlet-js/README.md

-# hexlet-js
-First project for Hexlet
+My first project for Hexlet